Adam O'Brien: Dewsbury Rams

 O'Brien was dual registered with Dewsbury for the 2013 season.
 He featured against Doncaster, Featherstone Rovers, Hunslet (two spells), Whitehaven (two spells), York City Knights (two spells), Workington Town (two spells), Sheffield Eagles (two spells), Keighley (two spells), Halifax (two spells) and Swinton.
 He scored against Doncaster (2 tries), York City Knights (2 tries), Swinton (1 try), Sheffield Eagles (1 try) and Halifax (1 try).

 Huddersfield Giants

 Following Bradford's liquidation prior to the 2017 season, O'Brien signed a three-year deal following teammate Alex Mellor to Huddersfield in the Super League.
 In the 2018 Super League Season Adam O'Brien received the Huddersfield Giants Players Player of The Year Award.
 In January 2019, O'Brien signed a new three-year deal until the end of 2022.

+Halifax Panthers

+On 5 October 2023, it was reported that he had signed a 3 year permanent deal with his hometown club Halifax commencing the 2024 season.